kdroidFilter/ComposeDesktopLinuxDeps/README.md

 3. Edits the `DEBIAN/control` file:
    - If `Depends:` exists, merges your list with existing ones (deduplicated).
    - Otherwise, appends a new `Depends:` line.
+4. Finds all `.desktop` files inside the extracted package (recursively; often under `lib/` for Compose apps) and ensures they contain the desired `StartupWMClass`:
+   - Replaces an existing `StartupWMClass=...` line, or
+   - Inserts `StartupWMClass=...` right after the `[Desktop Entry]` header, or
+   - Appends it at the end if no header is present.
+   - This update runs even if `debDepends` is empty, so you can use the plugin solely to fix the dock icon.
-4. Rebuilds the `.deb` with `dpkg-deb -Zxz -b`, replacing the original file.
+5. Rebuilds the `.deb` with `dpkg-deb -Zxz -b`, replacing the original file.

 ## Troubleshooting
 - Error: `dpkg-deb is required (Debian/Ubuntu).
 Install it with: sudo apt-get install dpkg-dev)`